Description

 Geriatric

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of fondaparinux in the elderly.
-However, elderly patients are more likely to have bleeding problems and age-related kidney disease, which may require caution or an adjustment in the dose for patients receiving fondaparinux.
+However, elderly patients are more likely to have bleeding problems and age-related kidney problems, which may require caution or an adjustment in the dose for patients receiving fondaparinux.

 Breastfeeding